 A few years back it was only the high-end bars that had this option, but we're seeing a much wider selection of mid-range bars offering Atmos too, meaning it's getting much cheaper to get that boosted audio effect.

 What other hardware do I need for Dolby Atmos?

 A big part of the puzzle, of course, is the source.
 You need to find a way to feed that Dolby Atmos signal to your speakers.
-The starting point for movie fans is likely to be a Blu-ray player.
+The starting point for movie fans is likely to be a Blu-ray player - either standard or 4K Ultra HD.
 As long as the Blu-ray player has been set to output a direct bitstream signal, your Dolby Atmos-enabled receiver or soundbar should be able to decode the signal and send the height channels to the Dolby Atmos speakers.

 You will of course also have to make sure the Blu-ray disc you're watching has a Dolby Atmos soundtrack on it.
 You can check the rear of the case to see if it does.

-Some TV services offer Dolby Atmos - BT Sport Ultimate for example, if you have the 4K Ultra HD set-top box, will give you Atmos on some live football matches.
-Sky also provides Dolby Atmos on some sporting events through its Sky Q box.
+Some TV services offer Dolby Atmos - BT Sport Ultimate will give you Atmos on some live football matches if you have the 4K Ultra HD set-top box.
+Sky also provides Dolby Atmos on some sporting events and Sky Cinema movies through its Sky Q box.

 In more recent times, some can supply Dolby Atmos audio through a HDMI port that supports HDMI eARC technology.
 You do need a sound system or bar that supports the same (eARC) and it only tends to be found on sets and devices released in 2019 and up.